soderstromkr/geo-address/README.md

 ```
 [Authors] Address;
 ```
 Geocoding done with the geopy package (More info below).
+## More functionality
-Code for paper (in progress): The spatial distribution of big science: A methodology for disaggregating and geocoding address fields (Working title)
+- distance measurements between addresses and to a point of origin Code for paper (in progress): The spatial distribution of big science: A methodology for disaggregating and geocoding address fields (Working title)
 ## Important info
 - This package uses geopy for the geocoding module.
 See [geopy's documentation](https://geopy.readthedocs.io/en/stable/) for more info.